moonbit-community/opentelemetry.mbt/sdk/README.mbt.md

 # OpenTelemetry SDK

 This package is the MoonBit SDK facade.
-It re-exports the implementation layer from `interface/common`, `interface/context`, `interface/propagation`, `sdk/resource`, `sdk/trace`, `sdk/logs`, and `sdk/metrics` so application code can configure telemetry through one import path.
+It re-exports common API aliases and high-level SDK types from `interface/common`, `interface/context`, `interface/propagation`, `sdk/resource`, `sdk/trace`, `sdk/logs`, and `sdk/metrics` so application code can configure the usual telemetry pipeline from one import path.

+Signal-specific configuration that is not part of the facade still lives in the signal packages.
+Import `sdk/metrics` directly for metric views, temporality, streams, and concrete instrument builders.
+Import `sdk/logs` directly when configuring log batch options such as `BatchConfig`.

 The API layer answers "where should instrumentation write data?".
 The SDK layer answers "what should happen to that data?".
 Applications own the SDK layer: